pantheon-systems/documentation/source/content/guides/collaborative-development.md

 contributors: [bmackinney, jessifischer, mrfelton]
 date: 4/3/2015
 ---
 Pantheon provides Git repositories for all sites on the platform.
 Some teams may need an external repository hosted by a provider, like GitHub or Bitbucket, to function as the canonical version of the site's codebase.
 This guide shows you how to get started using Pantheon with an external respository.
-The example below uses a GitHub account, however, the steps should be similar for any provider.
+The example below uses a GitHub account.
+However, the steps should be similar for any provider.

 ## Git Repositories on Pantheon